Some kids are harder to raise than others. Here are some suggestions of ways to modify your parenting style to suit your child’s personality.

 Early on, parents – and others – soon see personality traits emerging in youngsters.
 And quite often those characteristics will remind us of ourselves or our partner because our kids do inherit some of our own traits.

 For many parents, the personality traits of their children may never be problematic.
 The very easy-going child, for example, is a breeze for parents to raise because he gets along well with everyone most of the time and therefore gets lots of positive attention.
 The conscientious child is quick and keen to get things done well.
-Toys are tidied up and she settles to tasks with no prompting from mum or dad – so she’s no
+Toys are tidied up and she settles to tasks with no prompting from mum or dad – so she’s no bother either.

 But for parents of other children, certain strong personality traits may make raising their child more difficult.
 It’s common to hear parents lamenting that junior is too stubborn, too active, very adventurous and takes too many risks, or is perhaps too competitive, or even ‘too sensitive”.

 It’s not the personality trait that’s problematic, rather it’s any behavioural issue that is a manifestation of that trait.
 A good example of this might be the competitive kid who has a meltdown because he or she is losing at a sporting event; or the highly active preschooler who hurtles around supermarkets and frequently creates mayhem with high energy antics.